A quick update on the card market as the NBA season gets underway.

 Collin Sexton: Trending UP

-See SlabStox’s most recent Instagram post on Collin Sexton HERE.
+See SlabStox’s most recent Instagram post on Collin Sexton.

 The “Starting” Five

-Here is a check in by Sam on 5 young players who have been in the league 1-3 years.
+Here is a check-in by Sam on 5 young players who have been in the league for 1-3 years.
 These players are still starting their careers off and have either been trending in the right or wrong direction after the start of the NBA season.
 Remember, this is only after a few games for each player.
 These trends could certainly change as the season progresses.

 - Brandon Clarke: Trending Down

 After a good rookie campaign with the Grizzlies, Clarke has been making waves for all the wrong reasons in his second season.
-He has debuted a new jumpshot which is absolutely atrocious.
+He has debuted a new jump shot that is absolutely atrocious.
 He’ll need to turn things around quickly after his horrendous start to the season.